-PROJECT LEADER(S): Jeanine Davis, Dept. of Horticultural Science, NCSU
+PROJECT LEADER(S): Jeanine Davis, Dept. of Horticultural Science, NC State University

 TYPE OF PROJECT: Research

 LOCATION: – Mountain Hort.
-Crops Research Station – Fletcher, NC
+Crops Research Station – Fletcher, North Carolina

-– Upper Mountain Research Station – Laurel Springs, NC
+– Upper Mountain Research Station – Laurel Springs, North Carolina

 North Carolina growers are looking for agronomic crops to supplement tobacco, soybeans, and cotton.
 Pyrethrum has great potential as a new industrial crop, and we have sought to determine whether it can be grown successfully and profitably in NC.
 Initial research has shown that more work is needed to develop cultivars of pyrethrum for our region that have suitable yield, quality, disease resistance and hardiness.